rivamcknight/riddles-api/README.md

   - [Modify a riddle](#modifying-a-riddle)

 ## Overview
+Are you looking for a way to add riddles to your application?
+Rather than build the feature yourself, you can use this pre-built API.
 The Riddles API can return riddles from a variety of categories.
 Current categories include easy, hard, kids, math, word, and funny.
 Request one random riddle or request them all!
-Seed data for the original riddle database is from [https://parade.com/947956/parade/riddles/](https://parade.com/947956/parade/riddles/).
+Riddles in the original database are from [https://parade.com/947956/parade/riddles/](https://parade.com/947956/parade/riddles/).
 New riddles can be added and updated via the API.

 **Riddles API Server**:  https://guarded-eyrie-88809.herokuapp.com